nkhakwan/ReactWeek3TapRoomWithReduxFridayCodeReviewProject/README.md

-## Setup/Installation Requirements
+## Setup/Installation Requirements for running the web site

 1. Clone this repository from GitHub.
-2. In the terminal executs "run npm install"
+2. In the terminal executs "npm install"
 3. Than execute "npm run start".
-There on display would guide you thru interface.
+There display would guide you thru various interface views.

 ## Precaution
 #### To fill up the form of adding Kegs, it requires a URL for the picture of the Drinking Product.
 For Teacher's ready reference I am placing four picture addresses of various cities in Turkey to fill the form.
 You'll not see the picture of a drink with each product but each drink you add with the underneath URL's would be represented by a city of Turkey